-For further information on recreational fisheries refer to the Introduction - Pāua chapter.
+For further information on recreational fisheries refer to the Introduction - $P\bar{a}ua$ chapter.
 The 'National Panel Survey of Marine Recreational Fishers 2017-18: Harvest Estimates' estimated that the recreational harvest for PAU 3 was 8.8 t with a CV of 35% (Wynne-Jones et al 2019).
 For the 2013 stock assessment, the Shellfish Working Group (SFWG) agreed to assume that the recreational catch rose linearly from 5 t in 1974 to 17 t in 2013.

 Following initial high levels of mortality related to the earthquake, local pāua abundance recovered significantly, and the pāua fishery was re-opened on 1 December 2021, until 1 March 2022.
 The significant local interest in the fishery and high numbers of easily accessible pāua were considered likely to lead to a very active recreational fishery, once reopened.
 Therefore, a recreational harvest estimation survey (Holdsworth 2021) using a roving access design was implemented over the December to March fishing period.
-Preliminary recreational harvest estimates are anticipated by the end of May 2022.
+The survey estimated a recreational take of 42 tonnes (CV 17.5%) over the three-month open season (Holdsworth 2022).
+Pre- and post-fishery surveys indicated significant removal of legal sized pāua in the most popular recreational fishing sites during the fishery, but high densities of sub-legal sized pāua remained (Gerrity & Schiel 2023).